devNomads/devnomads-knowledgebase/README.md

 # {dev}Nomads knowledge base

-This repository will contain the knowledge base as found on the [{dev}Nomads website](http://www.devnomads.io).
+This repository contains the knowledge base for the [{dev}Nomads website](http://www.devnomads.io).

-If you want to contribute to the {dev}Nomads knowledge base, then feel free to fork this repo and send a pull request.
+If you want to contribute to the {dev}Nomads knowledge base, feel free to fork this repo and send us a pull request.

-The syntax to be used is markdown, which should be familiar for people using GitHub.
-[Markdown](https://help.github.com/articles/markdown-basics/) allows you to write using an easy-to-read, easy-to-write plain text format, which then converts to valid HTML for viewing on GitHub.
+The syntax to be used is [Markdown](https://help.github.com/articles/markdown-basics/), which should be familiar for people using GitHub.

 [Learn more about how to contribute](articles/01-intro/01-contribute.markdown)